 5. Window Corners: Create a cosy reading nook

 Taking the focus back to somewhere to sit down, this next idea is linked to how you might use bedroom corner seating.
 Having an armchair is one thing, but designing the seat to be as cosy and comforting as can be is another.
 Cue the reading nook.
-Deborah Oppenheimer’s corner seat shows how you can achieve bedroom glamour and sophistication along with curl-up appeal in one swoop.
+Deborah Oppenheimer’s bedroom corner seat shows how you can achieve bedroom glamour and sophistication along with curl-up appeal in one swoop.
 By using a metallic lustre paint effect in conjunction with a crushed velvet, glossy pile seat and coordinated seat cushions, this compact bedroom alcove is transformed into a seductive hideaway that feels cosily enclosed.

 Bedside tables aren’t the only bedroom corner tables to think about.
 Installing a vanity table (or even a writing desk) reveals a whole new part to your bedroom–a dressing area.
 Lots of furniture in a room can quickly become overfilled and overcrowded, but too little furniture and the environment feels sparse.

 Adding extra pieces like a dressing table and stool pad it out and mean you make the most of the available floor space.
 A dressing table corner unit and pouffe will also alter your bedroom’s atmosphere as the classic Taylor Howes dressing area shows, embodying serenity and femininity.